 116 Rauch Administration Center

-The McCallum Graduate School of Business awards merit-based aid to academically outstanding students admitted to a Master’s degree program.
+The Graduate School of Business awards merit-based aid to academically outstanding students admitted to a masters degree program.
 The Graduate Admission Office is responsible for awarding merit-based aid to qualified candidates.
 Merit-based awards can be either a graduate assistantship or scholarship.
 A Master's Candidate who wants to be considered for an award to help with the cost of the graduate degree is required to take the GMAT or GRE.

 Applicants who wish to be considered for merit aid are encouraged to apply as early as possible.
-Merit-based aid is limited for students who enroll in the McCallum Graduate School beginning with the January term.
+Merit-based aid is limited for students who enroll in the Graduate School of Business beginning with the January term.
 In addition, students that take the GMAT or GRE to be considered for aid should not submit scores that do not meet the minimum 500 (GMAT) or equivalent (GRE) required for admission consideration.
 Scores submitted will be used as part of the admission evaluation regardless of a student's 3.20 GPA standing.

 Students must submit the following to be considered for merit-based aid: